shaliniche-code/k8s-nginx-demo/README.md

 ## Result:

 The existing pods were gradually replaced with the updated pods, demonstrating a Kubernetes rolling update without requiring all replicas to be stopped simultaneously.

+## 📸 Project Screenshots

+### 1. Jenkins Pipeline – Successful Build

+Jenkins successfully executed the CI/CD pipeline and completed the application build and deployment process.

+> Screenshot: Jenkins successful pipeline build

+---

+### 2. Docker Image – Docker Hub

+The application Docker image was successfully built and pushed to Docker Hub.

+> Screenshot: Docker Hub image and tag

+---

+### 3. EKS Cluster and Worker Node

+The Amazon EKS cluster was successfully created and the worker node joined the cluster.

+> Screenshot: EKS cluster and worker node status

+---

+### 4. Kubernetes Pods

+Three application replicas were running successfully on the EKS worker node.

+> Screenshot: Kubernetes pods showing 3 replicas in Running state

+---

+### 5. Application Access – LoadBalancer

+The Kubernetes LoadBalancer successfully exposed the application.

+> Screenshot: Application accessed through LoadBalancer

+---

+### 6. Pod Self-Healing

+A running pod was manually deleted and Kubernetes automatically created a replacement pod.

+> Screenshot: Pod deletion followed by replacement pod creation

+---

+### 7. Worker Node Recovery

+The worker node was manually terminated and the EKS managed node group automatically provisioned a replacement node.

+> Screenshot: New worker node after node termination

+---

+### 8. Rolling Update

+The Kubernetes deployment was updated and the application pods were gradually replaced during the rollout.

+> Screenshot: Kubernetes rollout status